-On the other hand, the data poisoning attack is also a big threat to the ML-based FDIA detector \cite{sayghe2020aepsse}.
+On the other hand, the data poisoning attack is also a big threat to the ML-based FDIA detector \cite{sayghe2020adlpsse}.
 Instead of solving a bilevel optimization problem, the flipped labels are determined by maximizing the loss caused by the adversarial training dataset on the normal SVM model.
 A joint optimization problem, minimizing the training loss and maximizing the adversarial loss, is formulated to obtain the adversarial model.
 However, this work takes a very strong assumption that the attacker has full knowledge of the training dataset.

-In practice, it seems more reasonable to modify the load data since the loads are distributed at the user's side.
-In the distribution system, the demand response (DR) scheme is implemented by combining the home energy management system and advanced metering infrastructure.
-As the electricity consumptions are collected with commercial smart meters and sensors, which have been validated to be vulnerable against cyberattacks \cite{illera2014smartmetersnn}.
+In practice, it seems more reasonable to modify the load data since the loads are distributed on the user's side.
+In the distribution system, the DR scheme is implemented by combining the home energy management system and advanced metering infrastructure.
+The electricity consumptions are collected with commercial smart meters and sensors, which have been validated to be vulnerable against cyberattacks \cite{illera2014smartmetersnn}.
 Zhang and Biplab \cite{guihai2021amlfdia} evaluate the vulnerability of the CNN-based approach to detect FDIAs on the DR scheme.
-The attacker changes its own electricity demand at certain slots to mislead other users' decisions on reporting the required demands on the next day.
-As the power consumption peak is moved, the attacker can gain monetary benefits by buying the electricity at his/her own peak with the lowest price.
-To bypass the CNN-based detector, the adversarial examples (i.e., the FDIA attack vectors) are generated to fool the detector to classify them normally.
-Since the error injected into the attacker's electricity demand is maximized, the FGV approach is modified by adding rather than subtracting the gradient and an iterative process is introduced to make it more confident to get adversarial examples.
-Since the target is the load demand at the attacker's side, the attack assumption is more reasonable and easy to realize.
+The attacker changes its electricity demand at certain slots to mislead other users' decisions on reporting the required demands the next day.
+As the power consumption peak is moved, the attacker can gain monetary benefits by buying the electricity at his/her peak with the lowest price.
+To bypass the CNN-based detector, the adversarial examples (i.e., the FDIA attack vectors) are generated to fool the detector into classifying them normally.
+Since the error injected into the attacker's electricity demand is maximized, the FGV approach is modified by adding rather than subtracting the gradient, and an iterative process is introduced to make it more confident to get adversarial examples.
+Since the target is the load demand on the attacker's side, the attack assumption is more reasonable and easy to realize.

-\subsection{AC state estimation}
+\subsubsection{AC state estimation}